CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 ```

 and set needed parameters
-**Note:** if you have the environment variable ROS_NAMESPACE set, you must  the /konenako/ -prefix from the commands.
+**Note:** if you have the environment variable ROS_NAMESPACE set, you must omit the /konenako/ -prefix from the commands.

 ```console
 rosparam set konenako/camhz 30